Gudrun Corvinus: Murder

 On 7 January 2006, Corvinus was discovered by the Bund Garden police stabbed and beheaded in her apartment in Pune.
 Gudrun had not been seen since December 30.
 The police were called when her friends could not get a hold of her by phone and she wouldn't answer her door.
 She was later identified by her passport.

 Her head was recovered from the riverbed near the Kharadi bridge.

 Iqlaque Fakir Mohammed Shaikh, a 27-year-old real estate agent, was arrested within seven hours after Corvinus’ decapitated body was found.
-He was found guilty of her murder and sentenced to life in prison and a Rs 11,000 fine.
+He was found guilty of her murder and sentenced to life in prison and a ₹11,000 fine.
 He was also found guilty of destroying evidence and theft, carrying a sentence of seven years and three years of rigorous imprisonment respectively.
 The public prosecutor of the case, Neelima Vartak, stated that Corvinus was murdered for her property.
 Corvinus' ashes were scattered in the Western Ghats.
 Gudrun Corvinus has been featured since her death for her significant contributions to the scientific community by various geological and archaeological organizations.

 Shaikh was later given a 14-day parole to look after his sick wife, but on the last day of parole was suspected to have run off with his wife and mother.
 Despite numerous sightings, he is still at large and has not been taken into custody.